This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Simple ingredients boast huge flavor in this air fried chicken.
-If you don’t have cajun seasoning feel free to sub it out for your favorite spices or you can leave it out all together.
+Simple ingredients boast a huge flavor in this air-fried chicken.
+If you don’t have cajun seasoning feel free to sub it out for your favorite spices or you can leave it out altogether.
 If you don’t have buttermilk don’t fret, I have the solution for you, you can make your own.
 Get the recipe here.

 - Chicken: bone in chicken thighs and legs

 - Buttermilk: Adds flavor and helps the flour mixture adhere to the chicken.

 - Eggs: Another binding agent.

 - Flour: The base of the crunchy coating.

 - Cajun Seasoning: Full of flavor, it’s perfect for chicken.

 - Garlic Powder and Onion Powder: Adds extra flavor